TNKase Product Return and Replacement

 Contraindications

-Warnings
+Warnings and Precautions

 Bleeding

-The most common complication encountered during TNKase therapy is bleeding.
-Should serious bleeding (not controlled by local pressure) occur, any concomitant heparin or antiplatelet agents should be discontinued immediately and treated appropriately.
+Should serious bleeding that is not controlled by local pressure occur, discontinue any concomitant heparin or antiplatelet agents immediately and treat appropriately.

 Thromboembolism